SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Experiments

 \section{Experiments}

-\paragraph{Code Generation and Execution Reasoning} For code generation evaluation, we use EvalPlus \cite{liu2024your}, an extensive benchmark combining HumanEval \cite{chen2021evaluating} and MBPP \cite{austin2021program}, comprising 563 problems with numerous test cases and oracles.
-We input high-level descriptions into Code LLMs for zero-shot prompting and use greedy decoding during inference.
-For execution reasoning, we employ CRUXEval \cite{gu2024cruxeval}, featuring 800 Python functions and input-output pairs across two tasks: CRUXEval-I and CRUXEval-O. We evaluate in two settings: direct prediction and reasoning, using two-shot prompting for baselines and zero-shot for \model.
-Inference follows the benchmark's top-p sampling (p=0.95, temperature=0.2).
+\paragraph{Code Generation and Execution Reasoning} For code generation evaluation, we consider EvalPlus \cite{liu2024your} and the code generation task in LiveCodeBench-Lite (LCB-Lite for short)\cite{jain2024livecodebench}.
+For execution reasoning, we employ CRUXEval \cite{gu2024cruxeval} and the code execution task in LiveCodeBench (LCB-Exec for short)~\cite{jain2024livecodebench}.
+We prompt the baseline models to perform chain-of-thought reasoning~\cite{wei2023chainofthought} motivated by two-shot examples, and zero-shot prompt \model to perform monologue reasoning.
+Inferences all follow the benchmark's original settings.

-\paragraph{Debugging and Self-refine} To improve debugging and self-refinement, we fine-tune \model and other Code LLMs on \dataset-R to generate debugging rationales and patches (Section \ref{subsec: pyx_r}).
-We then evaluate iterative programming capabilities in self-refinement/self-debugging~\cite{chen2023teaching, ding2024cycle} setting---Models generate code, execute it, trace bugs, and refine their code based on the trace.
-Using EvalPlus \cite{liu2024your}, we perform five iterative refinements.
-Greedy decoding is used initially, followed by top-p sampling for diversity.
+\paragraph{Rubber-duck Debugging and Self-refine} We evaluate iterative programming capabilities in a setting similar to self-refinement/self-debugging~\cite{chen2023teaching, ding2024cycle} ---models generate code, test it, rubber-duck debug the erroneous solution, and refine their code based on the root cause analysis.
+Using EvalPlus \cite{liu2024your}, we perform five iterative refinements using greedy decoding.
+We evaluate models with both zero-shot prompting and fine-tuned using PyX-R settings.